QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 ## Symbolic Calculus

-SymPy allows us to perform various calculus operations, such as differentiation and integration.
+SymPy allows us to perform various calculus operations, such as limits, differentiation, and integration.

 ### Limits